A Partnership of a new Network of Liberal Arts Institutions and Brown University

 In May 2012, fifty-eight math, science and education faculty from 30 liberal arts colleges and universities met at Bryn Mawr College for a three-day NSF-funded conference entitled: Building a network for excellence in STEM teacher education at liberal arts institutions: Doing together what we cannot do alone.
 Read more about how and why the Brown Summer High School Mathematics Program grew out of the work of this conference here.

 Instructions and Application Form: Those interested in applying for this program should carefully read the Instructions for Application and complete the Application Form.
-Application deadline is March 1, 2013.
+Application deadline is Wednesday, March 11, 2015 by 5:00 pm.

 Letters of Recommendations: Two letters of recommendation are required for this application.
 You can find the Recommendation Request Form here.
-Letters of Recommendation must be submitted by the Application deadline, March 1, 2013.
-Please note the information on Waiving Access to Letters of Recommendation.
+Letters of Recommendation must be submitted by the Application deadline, Wednesday, March 11, 2015 by 5:00 pm.
+Applicants should fill in the section on Waiving Access to Letters of Recommendation before sending the Recommendation Request Form to their recommenders.

 Program Flyer: Feel free to download the Brown Summer High School Math Program Flyer and pass it along to anyone who might be interested!